All Episodes

 Well, tell me what you mean by speculation.

-When you buy something that you're not really going to use and you just want to see the value up, then you're going to sell it.
+When you buy something that you're not really going to use and you just want to see the value go up, then you're going to sell it.

 The argument would be that it's not really money.

-People don't use their money as money.
+People don't use that money as money.

 People won't use it as money.